Autodesk/maya-usd/lib/mayaUsd/commands/Readme.md

 ```

 This also works for the `MayaUSDImportCommand` base command, for example
-in the `mayaUSDimport` command and the "File > Import" menu item; use
+in the `mayaUSDImport` command and the "File > Import" menu item; use
-the `mayaUSDimport` key in the `plugInfo.json` file to configure your
+the `mayaUSDImport` key in the `plugInfo.json` file to configure your
 site-specific defaults.